How to Clean Concrete Floors Before Painting

 An easy and impactful home improvement project is painting your concrete floors.
 Your concrete surfaces can be your garage floors or your basement.
 But this project of cleaning, painting, and sealing can be great for your home’s durability.

-Cleaning a floor before you start painting is a multi-step process.
-Basically, it involves sweeping, vacuuming, mopping and scrubbing.
+Cleaning a concrete floor before you start painting is a multi-step process.
+Basically, it involves sweeping, vacuuming, mopping, and scrubbing.
 None of those steps should take you too long, but if you really want to save time, you might skip the sweeping and just vacuum instead.

-To begin, bring all of your mats and floor rugs outside or place them in a closet or other storage space.
-Next, sweep and vacuum each floor.
-This will remove any dirt or dust that can get trapped in the paint, creating lumps and bubbles in your finished product.
+First, bring all of your mats and floor rugs outside or place them in a closet or other storage space.
+Next, sweep and vacuum the floor.
+This will remove any dirt or dust that can get trapped in the floors, which would create lumps and bubbles in your finished product.

-To give you another example, if you have a floor that’s made of stone, use a non-abrasive cleaning solution with a neutral pH level.
-If you were to apply an acidic or abrasive cleaning substance, you could easily stain, scratch or otherwise damage this type of flooring.
+But you may find that the cloths aren’t doing the trick.
+Put on some rubber gloves, find a stiff bristle or wire brush, and use a non-abrasive cleaning solution with a neutral pH level.
+If you were to apply an acidic or abrasive cleaning substance, you could easily stain, scratch, or otherwise damage this type of flooring.

 Ready to get started on your big project?